How to Invest in DeFi - Beginner’s Guide

 - Choose your investment – After doing substantial research on DeFi-related projects, you can go ahead to choose what type of investment strategy you want to employ.

 - Choose an investment platform – An investment platform is important when investing in DeFi.
-The recommended platform to carry out any DeFi investment strategy is eToro, which is heavily regulated.
-The CySEC license covers users with insurance in the event of a security breach.

 What is DeFi?